Big data is everywhere. It’s usually used to push brands and fatten wallets, but it can also be used to enlarge brains.

 D2L has 760 employees in Canada, the U.S., Singapore, Brazil, Australia, the Netherlands, and the U.K. The company says it will hire hundreds more people in the next year or so.

 Desire2Learn is helping to transform the way the world learns.
 We provide the next generation learning environment and solutions to engage and inspire learners lifelong.
-We help our clients break down barriers to accessing the highest ... read more »
+We help our clients ...
+All Desire2Learn news »